airlangga-hub/coffeeshop-ai-agents/README.md

   * Market Basket Analysis
   * Popularity
 * Order Agent - handle user's order

-This **WhatsApp Chatbot** serves as an AI Assistant for a Coffee Shop.

 # Topology
 Below is an overview of the whole system: